NYU-frontend/mean-session7/README.md

 # Mean Session 7

+###Please a laptop with your project in next session
+* also, install node.js on it: http://nodejs.org/

 ##Homework
 * add a detail page to your midterm project using the same techniques outlined in class and in the mean-session7done-ver1 branch of the repo here (Angular folder)
 * have your midterm project available in class next session